MarynaShavlak/dev-interview-hub/src/app/providers/router/ui/tests/README.md

 | Access Is Allowed (the Required Role Is Present)   | Verify that a user with the required role can access a restricted route.                                 | Navigate to the **Admin** page route with a user who has the necessary role and check if the **Admi Panel** page element is present.         | The **Admin Panel** page should be in the document. |

 ## Conclusion
-The test suite for **'AppRouter'** comprehensively checks the routing logic, ensuring that pages render correctly, unknown routes are handled, and access control works as expected for both authenticated and unauthorized users.
+The test suite for `AppRouter` comprehensively checks the routing logic, ensuring that pages render correctly, unknown routes are handled, and access control works as expected for both authenticated and unauthorized users.
 These tests help maintain the integrity and reliability of the application's routing system.